isramv/mobilenav/README.md

 ```
 Then you have to enable and add the following blocks

+**Mobile Navigation Toggler**
-1.- Mobile Navigation Toggler > Which creates the classic "Burger icon" and is the activator of the menu.
+> Which creates the classic "Burger icon" and is the activator of the menu.

+**Mobile Navigation Menu**
-2.- Mobile Navigation Menu > Which is the navigation menu itself.
+> Which is the navigation menu itself.

 **Remember to configure the title to <none> in each of the blocks**